plmcodes/plmcodes/README.md

 -->

 - 🌱 I’m currently learning to code
-- ⚡ Fun fact: I want to be a tech billionare by 2028.
-I plan to join a startup and build stuff from scratch and scale it so that maximum people benefit from it
+- ⚡ Fun fact:  I plan to join a startup and build stuff from scratch and scale it so that maximum people benefit from it and create a global impact
 - How am I going to approach it ?
-- Step 1: Enter the market first and work for 3 years in the "niche" (yet to be decided).
+- Step 1: Enter the market first and work for 3 years in the "niche" (yet to be decided)
 - The entire coding journey from scratch is going to well documented , i repeat it will be very well documented
 - Entering the market requires :
 - Accountability